electric-eloquence/feplet/ABOUT.md

 functional.
 In our case, entire data structures should not be considered immutable by virtue of being atomic units of data.
 They are not atomic units of data.
 Rather, they are _collections_ of immutable data.
-Purely functional languages provide the syntax and optimizations to allow additions to data structures in a purely functional, as well as readable and performant, manner.
+Purely functional languages provide syntax and optimizations that enable additions to data structures in a purely functional, as well as readable and performant, manner.
-With JavaScript Feplet, we'll have to make do with data structures providing just that: structure to data.
+With JavaScript Feplet, we must make do with data structures providing just
+that: structure to data.

 ### Where does the name come from?